Kernel Stein Discrepancy on Lie Groups: Theory and Applications: Introduction (Problem Motivation and Literature Review)

-A normalization-free loss, called \emph{kernel Stein discrepancy} (KSD), was first proposed in \cite{oates2017control}, which combines the Stein's method with the theory of reproducing kernel Hilbert space (RKHS).
-The KSD has been extensively studied recently in different aspects of a general framework \cite{ley2017stein,mijoule2018stein,mijoule2021stein}, characterization scope \cite{gorham2015measuring,gorham2017measuring}, asymptotic properties regarding its minimization \cite{barp2019minimum,oates2022minimum}, and its relevant applications \cite{chwialkowski2016kernel,liu2016kernelized,matsubara2022robust}.
-It involves an RKHS \(\mathcal{H}_k\) of a kernel function \(k\) on \(\mathbb{R}^d\), termed as \emph{Stein's class} here, and a \emph{Stein's operator} \(S_{p_\alpha}\).
-The Stein's operator \(S_{p_\alpha}\), dependent on the candidate distribution \(p_\alpha\) but free from its normalizing constant, maps the elements in \(\mathcal{H}^d_k\), the \(d\)-times product of \(\mathcal{H}_k\), to real integrable functions.
-In addition, they must satisfy the \emph{Stein's identity}, that is, \(\mathbb{E}_p[S_p f]=0\) for all \(f\in \mathcal{H}^d_k\).
+A normalization-free loss, called \emph{kernel Stein discrepancy} (KSD), was first proposed in \cite{oates2017control,chwialkowski2016kernel}, which combines Stein's method with the theory of reproducing kernel Hilbert space (RKHS).
+The KSD has been extensively studied recently in different aspects of a general framework \cite{ley2017stein,mijoule2018stein,mijoule2023stein}, characterization scope \cite{gorham2015measuring,gorham2017measuring}, asymptotic properties regarding its minimization \cite{barp2019minimum,oates2022minimum}, and its relevant applications \cite{chwialkowski2016kernel,liu2016kernelized,matsubara2022robust}.
+It involves an RKHS \(\mathcal{H}_k\) of a kernel function \(k\) on \(\mathbb{R}^d\), termed as \emph{Stein's class} here, and a \emph{Stein operator} \(S_{p_\alpha}\).
+The Stein operator \(\mathcal{S}_{p_\alpha}\), depends on the candidate distribution \(p_\alpha\) but is free from its normalizing constant, maps the elements in \(\mathcal{H}^d_k\), the \(d\)-times product of \(\mathcal{H}_k\), to real-valued functions.
+In addition, they must satisfy \emph{Stein's identity}, that is, \(\mathbb{E}_p[\mathcal{S}_p f]=0\) for all \(f\in \mathcal{H}^d_k\).
 Then, the KSD between \(p\) and another distribution \(q\) is defined as,

-In contrast to the KSD on \(\mathbb{R}^d\), the existing generalizations of KSD to non-flat manifolds are either deficient or significantly restrictive. \citet{barp2018riemann} developed a KSD and studied its convergence property, but the RKHS in their work is taken as a high order Sobolev space, an explicit closed form of whose kernel function is only known on the sphere or on \(\mathbb{R}^d\). \citet{xu2021interpretable} implemented the Euclidean KSD in a local coordinate chart, thus computation of their KSD relies on the choice of coordinate charts.
-Furthermore, there is no global chart on any compact manifold, thus the KSD in their work is only applicable to distributions supported within local coordinate charts.
+\emph{In contrast to the KSD on \(\mathbb{R}^d\), the existing generalizations of KSD to non-flat manifolds are somewhat lacking.} In \cite{barp2018riemann} Barp et al. developed a novel KSD limited to compact Riemannian manifolds and studied its convergence property using a higher order Sobolev space as the RKHS.
+Recently, in \cite{xu2021interpretable} Xu and Matsuda implemented the Euclidean KSD in a local coordinate chart, thus the KSD in their work is only applicable to distributions supported within the local coordinate chart.
+A more detailed discussion on these two works will be presented in section \ref{KSDE}.